Best 8-Foot Pool Tables in 2026: The Home Standard

 Eight feet is the pool table that most people picture when they think about owning one.

 It’s the home standard for a reason.
 The 88” x 44” playing surface gives you enough room to work the cue ball without feeling cramped, but it’s not so large that casual players feel lost.
-When BCA and WPA hold 8-ball tournaments, they use 9-foot tables — but for the other 99.9% of pool played in garages, basements, and game rooms across the country, 8 feet is the size.
+When BCA and WPA hold 8-ball tournaments, they use 9-foot tables — but for the other 99.9% of pool played in garages, basements, game rooms, and finished basements across the country, 8 feet is the size.

 The catch: you need space.
 An 8-footer with standard cues demands a room at least 17’4” x 13’9”.
 That eliminates a lot of spare bedrooms and narrow basements.
 But if you’ve got the room, this is where to put your money.